adambard/learnxinyminutes-docs/pythonlegacy.html.markdown

 or louiedinh [at] [google's email service]

 Note: This article applies to Python 2.7 specifically, but should be applicable to Python 2.x.
-Python 2.7 is reaching end of life and will stop being maintained in 2020, it is though recommended to start learning Python with Python 3.
+Python 2.7 has reached its end of life and is no longer being maintained.
+As such, it is recommended to start learning Python with Python 3.
 For Python 3.x, take a look at the [Python 3 tutorial](http://learnxinyminutes.com/docs/python/).

 It is also possible to write Python code which is compatible with Python 2.7